-Most modern Germanic languages have a large inventories of vowel phonemes consisting of 14-16 vowels.
+Most modern Germanic languages have a large inventory of vowel phonemes consisting of 14-16 vowels.
 Vowel length typically distinguishes word meaning, and there is a contrast between rounded and unrounded front vowels in many of the Germanic languages.

 Modern Germanic languages have fairly similar consonant systems consisting of 20-22 phonemes.

 All Germanic languages are characterized by a shift of stress to the root and later to the first syllable of the word.
 Though English has an irregular stress pattern, native words always have a fixed stress, regardless of what is added to them.
 In addition, some Germanic languages have a pitch accent, e.g.,Norwegian and Swedish).

 All Germanic languages are synthetic, i.e., they add suffixes to roots and stems to express grammatical relations.
 However, they differ from each other in how conservative or how progressive each language is with respect to preserving the inflectional system of *Proto-Germanic.
 For instance, German, Dutch and Icelandic, have preserved much of the complex inflectional morphology of inherited from *Proto-Germanic.
 Others, like English, Swedish, Yiddish, and Afrikaans have lost most of the inflections.

 Some of the general features of Germanic nouns are listed below.